-- Apnea Hypopnea Index, Respiratory Event Index or Respiratory Disturbance Index ≥ 5 and ≤ 15 events per hour (As defined by Hypopnea definition listed in background) AND ONE of the following associated symptoms:
+- Apnea Hypopnea Index, Respiratory Event Index or Respiratory Disturbance Index

+5 and

+15 events per hour (see definitions section of this policy below) AND ONE of the following

+associated symptoms:

 - a.
-Excessive daytime sleepiness, as documented by either a score of ≥ 10 on the Epworth Sleepiness Scale
+Excessive daytime sleepiness, as documented by a score of ≥ 10 on the Epworth Sleepiness Scale

 - b.
 Documentation of one of the following:

 - Impaired cognition

 - Mood disorders

 - Hypertension

 - Ischemic heart disease

 - History of stroke